AqwamCreates/DataPredict/docs/Overview/UsingOptimizers.md

 # Getting Started

 In order for us to use the optimizers, we need to create an optimizer object.
-In this tutorial, we will use "Adaptive Gradient" (a.k.a Adagrad).
+In this tutorial, we will use "Adaptive Gradient" (a.k.a.
+Adagrad).

 So first, lets initialize a new Adagrad optimizer object.